 To view which team you’re part of, click the Teams icon to open the Teams pane.
-Underneath the team name you’ll see one or more channels.
-Within a team there are 2 different types of channels: standard – visible to everyone and private – focused conversations for a specific audience.
+Underneath the team name, you’ll see one or more channels.
+Within a team there are two different types of channels:

 Want to unhide a team?
 Scroll to the end of your teams list and you’ll see a Hidden Teams link.
 Click the link to show the list of hidden teams then click the three-dot icon to the right of a hidden team, then click Show.

 This is a great Microsoft Teams hack for busy people who don’t have time to respond to some messages straight away, but want to catch up on them later.
 Find the message that you want to save and hover on the upper-right hand side of the message.
 Click the three-dot icon and click save this message.
-To view all of your saved messages, click your profile on the top right and from the menu, click Saved or you can type /saved into the search bar at the top.
+To view all of your saved messages, click your profile on the top right-hand side of the screen and you will be met with a menu.
+From this menu, click Saved or you can type /saved into the search bar at the top.

-Now, they say it’s not nice to have favourites, but when it comes to prioritising your communication within Microsoft Teams, it’s pretty useful!
-Having specific teams and channels that you use the most often can end up being buried if you receive a lot of correspondence throughout the day.
-Once you mark a team or channel as a favourite, it places them at the top of the list.
-To mark a team or channel as a favourite, click the three dots next to the team and select Favourite.
+Now, they say it’s not nice to have favourites, but when it comes to prioritising your time – it’s important to keep your communication organised.
+Chats and channels can end up being buried if you receive a lot of correspondence throughout the day.
+Once you mark a team or channel as a favourite, it’s placed at the top of your list.
+To favourite a team or channel, click the three dots next to the team and select Favourite.

-Every channel contains 2 default tabs when created – Conversations and Files.
-However, you can take your Microsoft Teams experience one step further by creating custom tabs for other Microsoft 365 tools, websites, and other third-party apps.
+Every channel contains two default tabs when created – Conversations and Files.
+However, you can take your Microsoft Teams experience one step further by creating custom tabs for other Microsoft 365 tools, websites and other third-party apps.
 This means you can perform tasks and collaborate without having to leave the Microsoft Teams App.

 Did you know that the Microsoft Teams search bar can also be used as a command line?
 Simply type in one of the commands and you have a shortcut to frequent tasks.
 Examples of these commands include:

-There are many shortcuts that you can learn – to get started, simply type a ‘/ ‘ into the search bar to view a range of available commands.
+There are loads of shortcuts that can be used to speed up tasks – to get started, simply type a ‘/ ‘ into the search bar to view a range of available commands.

 Sometimes you just need a bit of peace and quiet away from constant notifications.
 Enable ‘Do Not Disturb’ mode to quieten these distractions.
 Click on your profile icon and set your status to ‘Do Not Disturb’.
 If you fancy trying out the command shortcut tip, you can use /dnd in the search bar to activate ‘Do Not Disturb’ mode too.

 But, what if you don’t want to miss any important updates and messages?
 You can set priority access for particular individuals whose messages you don’t want to miss.
-To set priority access, click on your profile, click Manage Account then go to Privacy Settings and under Do not disturb select Manage Priority Access.
+To set priority access, click on your profile, click Manage Account > Privacy Settings > Do not disturb > Manage Priority Access.

-Instant messaging doesn’t always feel that instant when you have to stop what you’re doing within the Microsoft Teams app and find the conversation with the required person in Teams.
+Instant messaging doesn’t always feel that instant when you have to stop what you’re doing with the Microsoft Teams app and find the conversation with the required person in Teams.
 That doesn’t have to be the case.
-Simply @ in the search bar, type their name, select it and type and send your message directly from the search bar.
-It doesn’t get more instant than that!
+Simply, type @ followed by the relevant persons name, select it and type your message directly from the search bar.
+It doesn’t get more instant than that.